 When all streaks of white have disappeared, gently fold in the cut-up biscuits, discarding the crumbs.

-Spoon the mixture into the greased tin and smooth top.
+Spoon the mixture into the greased tin and smooth the top.

 Cover tightly with plastic wrap and refrigerate for at least four hours or until very firm.

 Unmould one hour before serving.
 To do so, run a sharp knife around the sides of the tin and dip the bottom of the tin into hot water for a few seconds.
 Place a chilled serving dish upside down over the tin and grasping both sides, quickly turn the plate and tin over.
 The cake should slide out easily, if not repeat the process.

 Smooth the top and sides of the cake and return to the refrigerator.
 Just before serving sieve a little icing sugar over the cake.

 My lad brought this recipe home from school today.
 Being as synchronicity is vogue right now, fate is clearly directing me to share.

 - 100g Margarine